carsonfarmer/py-multihashing/README.rst

 This module just makes working with multihashes a bit nicer. `py-multihash <//github.com/carsonfarmer/py-multihash>`_ is only for encoding/decoding multihashes, and does not depend on other libraries.
 This module will depend on various implementations for each hash.
-It currently uses `hashlib` exclusively, but this will likely change as new hashing functions are added (we're currently missing the MurmurHash3 functions, a double sha2-256 implementation, and all the Keccak and Skein functions).
+It currently uses `pycryptodome` exclusively, but this will likely change as new hashing functions are added (we're currently missing the MurmurHash3 functions, a double sha2-256 implementation, and all the Skein functions).